aedans/Nylon/README.md

 ## If Statements
 - '?': Takes an arguments and pushes a FunctionSkip object to the stack if it's false.
 - '¿': Takes an arguments and pushes a FunctionSkip object to the stack if it's true.

+## Others

+- ':': Pops the top argument of the stack.
+If the top argument is a function, calls that function instead.
+If the stack is empty, pushes ':' to the stack.